There are many natural ingredients for steaming hair in Nigeria.

 9. Natural oils

-Natural oils individually serve as great options for hair steaming.
+Natural oils are great options for hair steaming.

 Steps